 Climate Change

-Global temperature change has impacted kelp ecosystems.
+Since the temperature and wave climate that affect kelp distribution and morphology are subject to climatic change, it is not unreasonable to surmise that this changing climate might have consequences for the ecology of kelp beds.
 The Agulhas current system has warmed significantly (1.5°C in 20 years) and a decrease in sea surface temperature (up to 0.5°C per decade) has been observed along the West Coast, near Port Alfred and in Nelson Mandela Bay (Port Elizabeth) (Rouault et al. 2009, Rouault et al. 2010, and Rouault et al. 2011).
-Bolton (2012) suggested that there is a high probability that kelp abundance was increasing (1986-2007) along the west coast of South Africa, where water temperatures are said to be getting cooler as a result of climate change.
+Bolton (2012) suggested that there is a high probability that kelp abundance increased (1986-2007) along the west coast of South Africa, where water temperatures are getting cooler.
 In addition, the altered wind and rainfall patterns change the intensity of the Benguela upwelling system (Rouault et. al 2010).

-Owing to climate change and elevated sea temperatures the environment for successful kelp growth is at risk and this poses a huge threat to biodiversity within the ocean.
 Kelp are an important indicator of change as they are extremely responsive to environmental conditions and are very exposed to human activities such as harvesting, pollution, recreational fishing and sedimentation, which impact on the coastal zone (Krumhansl et al. 2016).
 Increased sea surface temperatures could result in a loss of abundance and alter the range of this keystone species (Merzouk 2011).
 There are three ways in which a species can respond to change in their environment: firstly, by migrating to a more favourable area, secondly, by adapting to the new environmental conditions and finally, by becoming extinct (Merzouk 2011).

 The aim of this study is to determine how environmental factors such as temperature and wave exposure influence or affect the morphology of shallow water Ecklonia maxima.
 This will be accomplished by understanding how the various aspects of kelp morphology and environmental parameters differ at various sites along the Cape Peninsula.
 Also, we will investigate which parameters of temperature and wave exposure can best explain the morphological variation in the different kelp communities.
-This will be achieved by using a statistical analysis approach.
 We hypothesise that populations with similar temperature and wave exposure regimes will have similar morphologies and that temperature will influence morphological variables related to nutrient uptake, whereas wave exposure will influence morphology of the fronds.

 Methods